LabOrchestrator/LabOrchestrator-Documentation/prototype/prototype.md

 The `ControllerCollection` doesn't implement any controller base class.
 This class is only used to have a collection with every controller.
 An object of this class is used in the routes to get access to the controllers.

 The module `routes` contains the API routes.
 We have removed the old routes and added new routes.
-The routes are based on the Rest API design.
-You have the following URLs:
+The routes are based on the Rest API design and are able to read the parameters from the POST body or URL query parameters. [@soflaskdata] [@wikihttpcodes] You have the following URLs:

 - `/lab_instance`: GET, POST
     - Users can see their lab instances